gustfrontar/wrfutil_hydra/wrfutilV3.1/README.md

 This guide provide information on how to compile WRF, WPS and WRFDA from scratch https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php

+Additional notes and configuration files will be included in the wrf_code folder.
+A folder for each machine should be there containing configure files specific for that machine as well as some additional considerations for the compilation of WRF on that machine.

-Also the geographycal statical data has to be downloaded from this location https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html
+Also the geographycal static data has to be downloaded from this location https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html

 Additionally to WRF code, the following programs needs to be compiled.